nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 <div markdown="span" class="alert alert-info">:memo:
-**Note:**
+**Note:** :bell: can indicate either: <br>
-For source code with similar implementations, their sequence and activity diagrams may have been condensed into a single general diagram to avoid repetitiveness.
-When this is done, they will be indicated by the icon: :bell:.
+- Source code with similar implementations have had their sequence or/and activity diagrams condensed into a single general diagram <br>
+- Similar use case extensions are grouped <br>
+to avoid repetitiveness
 </div>

 ### 3.1 Add Features <a id="31-add-features"></a>